 We four examined the two potential routes.
 Standing at the top of the drop off (1700 m), midway along the ridge, we could clearly see the route heading down to the talus slopes at the bottom of Albert Edward’s long moraine ridge.
 We picked this route as the drop off from Albert Edward, in the distance, looked questionable.
 We made the smart choice.
 We descended the steep drop off on the left side , down a combination of choss and crowberry slope.
 We lost close to 100 metres of elevation before traversing the easy to pick route.
 Doing so, we contoured around the 1600 mark toward the blind corner where we used a copse of trees to lower ourselves onto a shelf that leads to the slab of rock and ice below the ridge high above.
 As we approached it became clear that we carried our ice axes and crampons for nothing.
 The snowfield marked on my map has greatly eroded, the route was clear of ice and snow.

 |Johnathan leading across the talus slope, just below the drop off|

 |The ice creaked and cracked, we could hear collapses from inside the ice|

 The final approach to the saddle between Albert Edward and Mount Regan is up an easy to navigate slope of rocks.
 The rock is stable and I felt confident as I took most of my steps.
 Around 12:45 we arrived at the saddle and sat to eat and examine the route up the mountain.
 Even with our great route descriptions and GPS tracks the mountain looked indomitable.
 However, the route revealed itself as we approached the slopes.
 Reaching the summit block we stayed right, to the south face of the mountain.
-At no time would would cross over the ridge line to the opposing side.
+At no time would we cross over the ridgeline to the opposing side.

 |I had a lot of fun walking this long fin of glacial till|